Article IV: University Standards

-- Use of computing facilities to send obscene, harassing, or abusive messages.
+- Use of computing resources and facilities to send obscene, harassing, or abusive messages.

-- Use of computing facilities for fraudulent acquisition of goods or services, conducting activity for private profit, or in violation of any published University regulations.
+- Use of computing resources and facilities for fraudulent acquisition of goods or services, conducting activity for private profit, or in violation of any published University regulations.

 - Use of computing facilities and resources in violation of copyright law.